erikrose/parsimonious/README.rst

 Parsimonious
 ============

-Parsimonious aims to be the fastest PEG parser written in pure Python.
-It was designed to undergird a MediaWiki parser that wouldn't take 5 seconds or a GB of RAM to do one page.
+Parsimonious aims to be the fastest arbitrary-lookahead parser written in pure Python.
+It's based on parsing expression grammars (PEGs), which means you essentially feed it EBNF notation.
+Parsimonious was designed to undergird a MediaWiki parser that wouldn't take 5 seconds or a GB of RAM to do one page.

 Beyond speed, secondary goals include...